Computing-2-Submissions-2025-26/computing-2-submission-ZhuangyiHuang0113/README.md

 **CID:** 02573495.

-Greedy Little Explorers is a browser-based push-your-luck board game.
-Players explore a dangerous temple route over five rounds, reveal treasure, danger and relic cards, then decide whether to keep going or return safely to camp.
+Greedy Little Explorers is a browser-based push-your-luck strategy board game about greed, risk and terrible cave decisions.
+Players enter a cursed temple, reveal treasure, danger and relic cards, then choose whether to escape safely or gamble on one more step.

+Each round becomes a small psychological battle: return too early and you may miss the best treasure; stay too long and one repeated danger can wipe out everything you carried.

+**Go deeper.
+Get greedy.
+Try not to die.**

 ![Greedy Little Explorers tutorial screenshot](web-app/assets/tutorial/guide-04-choose.png)